PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 08:16:02
+Last updated: 2024-04-06 08:16:35
-Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett